DL2JKE/TinyGS_Heltec_ESP32_V3/README.md

 - ** Added the 433-510MHz and 863-870MHz boards to the configuration.

 # Hints

 - ** In contrast to wiring plan, the XTAL must be provided with voltage (hence 1.6f in board configuration).
-- ** The board's WiFi receiver easily goes into saturation (needs a distance of 6m to the WiFi-AP; AVM-Fritz!; learned that the hard way).
+- ** The board's WiFi receiver easily goes into saturation (needs a distance of 6m to the WiFi-AP; AVM-Fritz!; learned the hard way).

 # License